CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/property-type.md

 InputOutput properties provide values that are used and updated during the execution of a block.
 They can be only set to a [variable][].
 >The value of the supplied variable will be overwritten or modified during the execution of a block, depending on its function.

-[expression]: {{< url "Cortex.Reference.Concepts.Fundamentals.DevelopingFlows.Blocks.BlockProperties.PropertyEditors.ExpressionEditor.Expressions" >}}
+[expression]: {{< url "Cortex.Reference.Concepts.Fundamentals.Blocks.BlockProperties.PropertyEditors.ExpressionEditor.Expressions" >}}
-[literal]: {{< url "Cortex.Reference.Concepts.Fundamentals.DevelopingFlows.Blocks.BlockProperties.PropertyEditors.ExpressionEditor.Literals" >}}
+[literal]: {{< url "Cortex.Reference.Concepts.Fundamentals.Blocks.BlockProperties.PropertyEditors.ExpressionEditor.Literals" >}}
-[variable]: {{< url "Cortex.Reference.Concepts.Fundamentals.DevelopingFlows.Blocks.BlockProperties.PropertyEditors.ExpressionEditor.VariableReference" >}}
+[variable]: {{< url "Cortex.Reference.Concepts.Fundamentals.Blocks.BlockProperties.PropertyEditors.ExpressionEditor.VariableReference" >}}